2024 hazelnut harvest days

 It’s nuts out here!

+Have you ever picked a fresh hazelnut?
+It’s nuts!
 Come help us bring in the harvest and see what’s been going on at the nut farm this year.
-It’s our favorite season and we’d love to share it with you!
+It’s our favorite season and we need YOUR help to bring in the harvest and keep the momentum going to bring locally grown nuts to our local foodshed!

 Looking forward to seeing friends, old and new!